Effect-TS/effect/docs/modules/ScheduleIntervals.ts.md

 ## empty

-Constructs an empty list of `Interval`s.
+Constructs an empty list of `ScheduleInterval`s.

 **Signature**